The best seafood delivery services to catch for 2020

-Because of the coronavirus pandemic, many people have been taking advantage of prepared meal kits and grocery deliveries more than they ever imagined over the past several months.
-There are so many options out there, but one type of food has been somewhat ignored by this delivery renaissance -- seafood.
+Many people have been taking advantage of grocery deliveries and prepared meal kits more than they ever imagined over the past several months due to the COVID-19 crisis.
+There are so many food delivery options out there.
+But one type of food has been somewhat ignored by this delivery renaissance -- seafood.

 There are plenty of reasons to eat seafood.
 First, it's delicious.
 Then, of course, there's the fact that wild-caught seafood is a healthy protein option that is kinder to the planet than beef, pork, poultry and other meats that are largely factory-farmed, injected with growth hormones and submitted to other dubious practices.